 Then I cooked for two hours at 129 degrees F. Since these are thicker cuts, I’d recommend at least an hour and a half, up to 3 hours of cooking time.

-How to Sear Sous Vide Steak
+How to Get a Good Sear

-Getting a good sear is a careful balance of allowing enough time to char without undoing all the hard work you just did and overcooking the steak.
+Getting a good sear is a careful balance of allowing enough time to char without undoing all the hard work you just did and accidentally overcooking the steak.

 - After about 30 seconds, check to see if you’ve got the char you’d like, then flip.
 Don’t leave the steak unattended: it’s easy to over cook!

 - Remove to a plate once finished.

 Now, this step is definitely a “bonus points” step, but this blue cheese gravy is so, so worth it.
 Don’t get me wrong: I love compound butters on steak, but why do that, when you could have blue cheese gravy?
 Not to mention, it’s a breeze to make!

 I typically do this in the same skillet I sear the steak in after searing.

 Start as you would making any other gravy: melt the butter in a saucepan, then add the flour and cook for a few minutes, until just starting to brown.
 Add chicken stock and let simmer until it reaches your desired thickness.

 Then season with salt and pepper, stir in some sour cream for creaminess and tang, and finish with the blue cheese.
 That’s it!